-While many c-friends are sympathetic to your husband being gone, few are able to say things to make you feel better.
+While many c-friends are sympathetic to your husband being gone, few can say things to make you feel better.
 My all-time favorite is “I don’t know how you do it.
-I wouldn’t be able to do it if my husband were always gone.”
+I couldn’t do it if my husband were always gone.”

-Maybe inadequate is not the right word….
+Maybe inadequate is not the right word…

-When you think you’ll scream if you see another piece of his BDUs laying in the floor or if you hear one more acronym, its nice to have someone from the outside world around you.
+When you think you’ll scream if you see another piece of his BDUs lying on the floor or if you hear one more acronym, it’s nice to have someone from the outside world around you.